dorinma/GraphGeneratorTool/README.md

 ## .co file

-The second file is co, represent the vertices.
-Each row is a vertex - index of the vertex and it's coordinates (2 or 3).
+The second file generated is a .co file, representing the vertices.
+Each row describes a vertex: its index and coordinates (2 or 3).

-The user can choose the method to create the coordinates.
-Each method will be explained below, along with the parametes needed for it.
+### Coordinates generation methods:

-1. Randomly - the default is NY coordinates - long , lat , alt written on the screen and also default values for the possible distance differnece.
+1. Randomly - the default coordinated shown are N.Y. coordinates (longitude, latitude and altitude), and the values for the possible distance differnece from them.

-   The user can change both kind of valus.
-Each vertices will get a coordinates randomly in this range.
+   The user can change both kinds of valus, and each vertex will get coordinates randomly within this range.

-   The user can insert alt - 0 and alt diff - 0 if he want just the long and lat.
+   If only two coordinates are needed, one can insert 0 for the alt & alt diff fields.

-2. By Index - the values the same as describe above.
-Each vertices will get a coordinates in this range but close vertices in the index will be closer
+2. By Index - the values are the same as describe above.
+Each vertex will get coordinates in this range, when in this case close vertices (by index) will get closer

-   at the coordinates.
-The user can insert alt - 0 and alt diff - 0 if he want just the long and lat.
+   coordinates.

-3. This option is in the grid case, the coordinates file is according to the x, y, z.
+3. For the grid case, the coordinates file will be according to the x, y, z.

 ## query file

-The third file is query file but is have no type.
-Each row is a pair of two vertices - source and target.
+The third file generated is query (with no type).
+Each row represents a pair of vertices- source and target.

-The user can choose the method to create this pairs.
-Each method will be explained below, along with the parametes needed for it.
+### Queries generation methods:

-1. All Pair - all combinations of two vertices.
+1. All Pairs - all combinations of every two vertices in the graph.

-2. Random - The user insert number of pairs and get this number of pairs choosen randomly.
+2. Random - insert number of pairs and get this number of pairs choosen randomly.

-3. Min Edges - The user insert the number of min edges - thats mean that only pairs of vertices that contains path with at least this number of edges in
+3. Min Edges - insert the number of mininal edges between source & target vertices.
+The pairs generated will be pairs of vertices that have paths with at least this number of edges between them.

-   this path will insert to the file.

-4. Min Paths - The user insert the number of min paths - thats mean that only pairs of vertices that contains at least this number of possible paths will
+4. Min Paths - insert the number of minimal paths between source & target vertices.
+The pairs generated will be pairs of vertices that have at least this number of paths between them.

-   insert to the file.
+# Graphs Display:

+On the right side of the screen there is a canves containing graph visualisation of graphs generated from input.json file (was mentioned above).
+When running, the program will read the .json file from the 'config' folder and display the first graph described there.
+There are options to navigate graphs within this file.

+Also, there are possibilities to display another single graph or to read an entire .json file and navigate graphs within this new file.
+Each graph that is displayed on the screen will also be saved as a .png image to the 'out' folder under its name (index/ file name if single graph).
+Later on, the user can create a gif of these images: he will choose a directory and the program will create gif from all images (of type .png) in this directory by their order of appearance.
+The gif will also be saved in the 'out' folder.